Rohitkumarr050/backend-coding-test/Readme.md

 - changes the callback with promise and async/await.
 - add try catch block for exception handling.
 - move the database connect seperate from index.js.

+# security
+- using parameterized queries to prevent from SQL injection.